Configuration Reference

 Caller-provided exec_id | Yes | If omitted, the daemon reserves a UUID v4 before accepting the request |

-required_services | Yes | Each sandbox declares the services that must become healthy before the primary is reported ready |
+companion_containers | Yes | Each sandbox declares companion containers started concurrently with the primary container |

-runtime.event_retention_ttl | No | Event retention policy stays daemon-owned |
+runtime.cleanup_ttl | No | Cleanup policy stays daemon-owned |

 | Resource limits | No | V1 does not support request-scoped resource limits |